-Nick Penny has had an interesting and varied career in music.
+Nick has had an interesting and varied career in music.
 After university he trained as a guitar maker with John Bailey in London.
 He then set up on his own making guitars, lutes, and harps.
-After many years absorbed in his workshop he eventually felt the need to get out into the world and do more performing.
-He still makes all the instruments used in his recordings.
+After many years absorbed in his workshop he eventually felt the need to get out into the world and do more performing and music workshops.
+He still makes all the stringed instruments used in his recordings and workshops.

-He has written Making musical Instruments from Junk and contributed musical poems to an anthology which was shortlisted for a Blue Peter book award.
+He has written two non-fiction books about music for children, and contributed musical poems to an anthology which was shortlisted for a Blue Peter book award.
 His first book of nature writing, Call of the Kingfisher, was published by Bradt in July 2023.